Statement by the First Minister following today's Joint Ministerial Committee

 The Counsel General is the Law Officer for the Welsh Government.

-Deputy Ministers are appointed to exercise functions on behalf of Ministers in particular areas of work.
+Ministers are appointed to exercise functions on behalf of Cabinet Secretaries in particular areas of work.

-Cabinet Committees consist of relevant Ministers and Deputy Ministers.
+Cabinet Committees consist of relevant Cabinet Secretaries and Ministers.
 They can be established to consider strategic policy issues.